drupalauth/simplesamlphp-module-drupalauth/README.md

 ## Introduction

-This module for SimpleSAMLphp provides an Authentication Source for authenticating users against a local Drupal site.
-This allows the administrator to leverage the user management and integration capabilities of Drupal for managing the identity life cycle and the power of SimpleSAMLphp for identity integration.

-**NOTE:** This is a simpleSAMLphp module, NOT a Drupal module.
-If you want to connect your Drupal site to a SAML or Shibboleth IdP, see the simplesamlphp_auth module for Drupal at http://drupal.org/project/simplesamlphp_auth.

 Drupal + SimpleSAMLphp + drupalauth = Complete SAML Identity Provider (IdP)

 Users interact with Drupal to create accounts, manage accounts, and authenticate.
 SAML SPs interact with [SimpleSAMLphp](https://simplesamlphp.org/).
 Drupalauth ties Drupal to SimpleSAMLphp.